Chains

 On Yes: the exact action runs — same arguments, no re-interpretationWhat the user confirms is exactly what runs.

-Anti-patterns in chains
+Anti-patterns

 Guarantees

-Prior output is read-only
+Prior results are read-only

 Single-user scope